top of page

 BED is influenced by multiple risk factors, including familial, psychological, interpersonal, genetic, and neurobiological factors (Waller, 2002; de Zwaan et al., 1995).
 Early in the course of the disorder, binge eating may be driven by physiological hunger related to dietary restraint.
 Over time, however, binge eating increasingly functions as a way to manage emotional states.

-One significant vulnerability in the development and maintenance of BED is alexithymia - the difficulty identifying, understanding, and expressing feelings.
+One significant vulnerability in the development and maintenance of binge eating disorder is alexithymia — the difficulty identifying, understanding, and expressing feelings.

 The term alexithymia means “no words for feelings” and describes individuals who struggle to recognize emotions and often experience feelings as physical sensations (Sifneos, 1972).
 For example, sadness, loneliness, or anxiety may be experienced as hunger, fatigue, or bodily discomfort rather than as emotions (Wheeler, Greiner, & Boulton, 2005).

 Alexithymia is associated with concrete, externally focused thinking, limited fantasy life, and difficulty reflecting on internal experience (de Zwaan et al., 1995).
-While it appears across many psychological conditions, research shows that alexithymia is more strongly associated with BED than with anorexia nervosa or bulimia nervosa (Wheeler et al., 2005).
+While it appears across many psychological conditions, research shows that alexithymia is more strongly associated with binge eating disorder than with anorexia nervosa or bulimia nervosa (Wheeler et al., 2005).

 Early relational experiences such as trauma, emotional misattunement, or a mismatch between a child’s temperament and caregiver responses can interfere with the development of emotional awareness.
 When caregivers are unable to help a child name and regulate feelings, the child may not develop internal mechanisms for self-soothing.

-When BED is understood as a consequence of impaired emotional awareness, treatment must focus on more than symptom reduction.
-Core therapeutic goals include helping individuals identify feelings, tolerate emotional states, and develop more flexible ways of regulating affect.
+When binge eating disorder is understood as a consequence of impaired emotional awareness, treatment must focus on more than symptom reduction.

 Interventions that enhance emotional awareness — alongside a stable, attuned therapeutic relationship — are particularly important.
 Research supports that reductions in binge eating are associated with improvements in alexithymia and emotional awareness following treatment (Wheeler et al., 2005).